RESEARCH

 Our vision is to establish a globally recognized hub of excellence in autonomous systems research, where interdisciplinary collaboration catalyzes breakthroughs in technology, contributes to societal well-being, and shapes the future of autonomous applications.

-Our focus is on integrating applied research and development for new and existing DoD capabilities and producing a diverse workforce in tactical autonomy for the US Department of Defense.
+Our focus is on integrating applied research and development for new and existing US Department of War (DoW) capabilities and producing a larger workforce in tactical autonomy for the DoW.

 Our Mission